mdirshad9211/AI-Based-Mentor-assigner-FE/README.md

 ## Features by Role

 ### User
-- ✅ Create support tickets
+- ✅ Create support tickets with automatic skill detection
-- ✅ View personal tickets
+- ✅ View personal tickets with detailed status tracking
-- ✅ Search through personal tickets
+- ✅ Search through personal tickets with real-time filtering
-- ✅ View ticket details
+- ✅ View ticket details with full conversation history
+- ✅ Add replies to ongoing tickets
+- ✅ Provide feedback and ratings for completed tickets
+- ✅ Track ticket progress through all status stages

 ### Moderator
 - ✅ All user features
-- ✅ Edit and update any ticket
+- ✅ Receive automatically assigned tickets based on skills
-- ✅ View all tickets in the system
+- ✅ View all assigned tickets in dedicated dashboard
+- ✅ Update ticket status (TODO → IN_PROGRESS → COMPLETED)
+- ✅ Reply to tickets and communicate with users
+- ✅ Skills-based workload distribution
+- ✅ Access to moderator-specific navigation

 ### Admin
-- ✅ All moderator features
+- ✅ All moderator and user features
-- ✅ Access to admin dashboard
+- ✅ Access to comprehensive admin dashboard
-- ✅ View system analytics
+- ✅ View system-wide analytics and metrics
-- ✅ Manage users and tickets
+- ✅ Manage all users and tickets in the system
+- ✅ Manual ticket assignment override capabilities
+- ✅ Test and configure skill matching algorithms
-- ✅ Complete system overview
+- ✅ Complete system overview and control
+- ✅ User management and role administration

 ## UI/UX Features